xiangzhi/psi-wiki/Roadmap.md

 ### Runtime

-- expanding the available set of [delivery policies](Delivery-Policies) to allow for throttling;
-- refining and documenting control for pipeline execution and replay;
 - improving the debugging experience by creating tools that allow for visualizing the application pipeline at runtime;
+- generalized data importers and exporters;
+- evolving the documentation with additional topics;

 ### Visualization and Platform for Situated Intelligence Studio

 - enabling data annotation scenarios;
+- ability to work with other data sources besides \\psi stores;
 - refining existing visualizers;
-- enabling constructing and registering third-party visualizers;
-- enabling more complex layouts for visualization panels;
+- evolving and documenting the support for third-party visualizers and batch task processing in PsiStudio;

 ### Data processing and Machine Learning